Casuarius casuarius (Southern Cassowary)

 Food and Feeding: Fruit is mostly picked up of the ground, occasionally it is taken from a low bush.
 In captivity they consume about 2.9 kg/day.

 Grouping: Very little is known about wild birds as they are very hard to observe.
 On detecting an approaching human they usually disappear into dense vegetation before they are spotted.
 Tracks and droppings are very often the only evidence of its presence.
-They are solitary outside the breeding season, and appear to keep terriotries all year.

-Breeding: The breeding season falls between June-October in Queensland, starting at the end of the dry season in New Guinea.
-Females are succesivily polyandrous.
 When courting females appear to hold dominace and males will turn and flee at the first sign of threat from a female.

 Gestation: Males incubate for about 50 days.